japl-lang/japl/README.md

 Right now there are some major issues with the virtual machine which need to be addressed before the development can proceed, and some help is ~~desperately needed~~ greatly appreciated!

+You can also contact me using the information available [here](https://github.com/nocturn9x)